 For dogs with tails, the length can vary considerably depending on the dog and bloodline.
 However, for the Australian Shepherd, the number of vertebrae should vary by just one or two.

 A normal Australian Shepherd’s tail will taper, with the vertebrae getting smaller as it reaches the end of the tail.
 But with a bobtailed Aussie, a lot of the end vertebrae will be missing.
 Without the tapering effect, this creates a blunt-like tail.

-According to an ASHGI data survey in 2010, roughly 47% of naturally bobtailed Aussies have tails a quarter length or longer.
-In addition, 10% of these dogs had a kink in their tails (curved tail).
+According to an ASHGI data survey in 2010, roughly 47% of all naturally bobtailed Aussies have tails a quarter length or longer.
+In addition, 10% of these bobtailed dogs had a kink in their tails (an unnatural curved tail).